grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 This template defines an Economic Commons Agreement for general implementation as an open association of people and organizations, where mutually defined Instruments are utilized by General Members who jointly oversee essential Core Service Providers as active stewards, subject to passive custodians (Guardians) with protective governance rights of arbitration and final veto.

-Agreements that follow this template must ratify following Aims, Principles, Jurisdiction, Definitions, Organization and Notices
+Agreements that follow this template must ratify following Aims, Principles, Jurisdiction, Definitions, Organization and Notices.

 ## Aim